olimorris/hledger-forecast/README.md

 ### Tracking transactions

-> **Note**: Marking a transaction for tracking will ensure that it is only written into the forecast if it isn't found
+> **Note**: Marking a transaction for tracking will ensure that it is only written into the forecast if it isn't found within a specified transaction file

 Sometimes it can be useful to track and monitor forecasted transactions to ensure that they are accounted for in any financial projections.
 If they are present, then these should be discarded from your forecast as this will create a double count against your actuals.
 However, if they can't be found then they should be carried forward into a future period to ensure accurate recording.